Why do experts say children shouldn’t wear a puffy jacket in the car? - NewsBreak

 ( KXAN ) — With winter temperatures dropping rapidly , you may think it is time to bundle up.
 However, parents could be putting their children in danger by simply putting them in a nice warm coat.

 The American Academy of Pediatrics said puffy coats should not be worn by children in a car seat.
 According to experts, the fluffy padding “flattens out from force.”
-In an accident, this means the child’s safety harness cannot properly protect them.Constraints on entry into a Christmas parade divide a Texas town
+In an accident, this means the child’s safety harness cannot properly protect them.Winter Wonderlights opening night at Greensboro Science Center

 Meteorologist Rich Segal, of Nexstar’s KXAN, spoke with Dahlia Rizk, founder and inventor of Buckle Me Baby Coats, about the danger of coats and car seats.
 Buckle Me Baby Coats are designed to be easier to remove once a child is in a car seat.